Armadillo shoe

 The armadillo shoe (alternately armadillo heel or armadillo boot) is a high fashion platform shoe created by British fashion designer Alexander McQueen for his final collection, Plato's Atlantis (Spring/Summer 2010).
 Only 24 pairs exist: 21 were made during the initial production in 2009, and three were made in 2015 for a charity auction.
 The shoes are named for their unusual convex curved shape, said to resemble an armadillo.
-Each pair is approximately 12 in from top to floor, with a 9 in stiletto heel; this extreme height caused some models to refuse to walk in the Plato's Atlantis show.
+Each pair is approximately 12 in from top to sole, with a 9 in stiletto heel; this extreme height caused some models to refuse to walk in the Plato's Atlantis show.
 American singer Lady Gaga famously wore the shoes in several public appearances, including the music video for her 2009 single "Bad Romance".

 Critical response to the armadillo heels was extensive, both immediately following the show and in retrospect.
 They are considered iconic in the context of the Plato's Atlantis show, McQueen's body of work, and in fashion history in general.
 Critics have referred to them as both grotesque and beautiful, sometimes in the same review.
 Much of the negative criticism focused on the height of the heel, which has been viewed as impractical, even unsafe.
 Other writers have explored the shoes as artistic statements.
 Pairs of armadillo heels have been featured in museum exhibitions, most prominently in the McQueen retrospective Alexander McQueen: Savage Beauty, first shown at the Metropolitan Museum of Art in New York City in 2011.

 Background

-British designer Alexander McQueen was known in the fashion industry for dramatic, theatrical fashion shows featuring imaginative, sometimes controversial designs.
+British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
+During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
 He had designed extreme footwear for previous collections, including high platform shoes inspired by the Japanese geta and Venetian chopine for his Spring/Summer 2008 collection, La Dame Bleue, and houndstooth platforms for Autumn/Winter 2009, The Horn of Plenty.

 For his Spring/Summer 2010 collection, Plato's Atlantis, McQueen took inspiration from climate change and Charles Darwin's theory of evolution, envisioning a world where humans evolved to survive underwater after global flooding.
 The collection was presented on the catwalk at Paris Fashion Week on 6 October 2009.
 The show began with designs that used earth tones and digitally printed animal skin patterns to invoke the appearance of land animals, and gradually transitioned into designs featuring abstract prints in aqua and blue, suggesting that the models were adapting to an increasingly submerged planet.
-The show's final outfit, entitled "Neptune's Daughter", was covered entirely in enormous blue-green opalescent sequins, representing the model's full transition to an underwater environment.
-It was worn by Polina Kasina, who had long been McQueen's fit model.
-Plato's Atlantis was McQueen's final fully realised collection; he died by suicide in 2010.
+The show's final outfit, entitled "Neptune's Daughter", was covered entirely in enormous blue-green opalescent sequins, including the matching armadillo shoes.
+The outfit represented the final stage of humanity's adaptation to an underwater environment.
+It was worn on the runway by Polina Kasina, who had long been McQueen's fit model.
+Plato's Atlantis was McQueen's final fully realised collection; he committed suicide in 2010.